jempico/realtime_chat_socketio/readme.md

 A realtime chat build with ExpressJS, NodeJS, Websockets, SocketIO and MongoDB.
+Deployed to Heroku.

 ## Installation:
 1. Install the program (type 'npm install' in your terminal).